 Differential diagnosis of Rosai-Dorfman disease

-These other diseases should not display emperipolesis.
+Other histiocytic diseases should not display emperipolesis.

 - Langerhans cell histiocytosis: CD1a and S100 immunohistochemical studies can be used to exclude.

-- Reticulohistiocytoma: Shows characteristic “ground glass” cytoplasm.
+- Reticulohistiocytoma: characteristic “ground glass” cytoplasm.

-- Juvenile xanthogranuloma: Shows “Touton” giant cells, and lipidisation of histiocytes.
+- Juvenile xanthogranuloma: “Touton” giant cells, and lipidisation of histiocytes.
 The rarer histocytoses may require more extensive immunohistochemical studies and clinical correlation.

-Subcutaneous panniculitis-like T-cell lymphoma: The infiltrate is predominantly lymphocytic.
+Subcutaneous panniculitis-like T-cell lymphoma: the infiltrate is predominantly lymphocytic.
 There are histiocytes engulphing nuclear debris (bean bag cells) which should not be confused with emperipolesis.
 The lymphocytes demonstrate nuclear atypia and can be seen to characteristically rim the adipocytes.